debinix/openjensen/README.md

     http://www.osscons.jp/osscobol/download/addtools/

 Click to the right 'Open COBOL ESQL v1.0.0' text and download the archive.
 Then install with ./configure, make and make install.
+See a detailed description how to re-compile the pre-processor with experimental UTF-8 support in folder /doc.

 ### Komodo Edit (free) or Komodo IDE.